-Finally, after taking a festive break, days of relaxation, eating delicious foods, and the comfort of staying with your family have us wishing it would never end.
+Finally, after taking a long break, days of relaxation, eating delicious foods, and the comfort of staying with your family have us wishing it would never end.
 But, going back to work is inevitable.

 Not wanting to think about work meetings, deadlines, and emails after an amazing break is understandable.
 However, this feeling can be overcome, especially if you survived the first day of your return without having mental exhaustion.